JJCAPPE/mymathnotes/MA226 - Differential Equations/226.typ

     ),
   ),

-  lof: true, // Uncomment for list of figures
+  // lof: true, // Uncomment for list of figuresGE
   // lot: true,  // Uncomment for list of tables
   // lol: true,  // Uncomment for list of listings
   paper_size: "a4",